shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/ios-sdk-integration.md

 ---
-title: iOS SDK Integration
+title: iOS SDK Integration Overview
 description: In this article, explore how to integrate our iOS SDK. ms.custom: ios-sdk ms.date : 10/28/2023
 ---

-# iOS SDK integration
+# Overview

 This section describes how to integrate our iOS SDK.